joeldudley/gpt/README.md

 # Simple GPT

-An implementation of the GPT-2 architecture with PyTorch.
+An implementation of the GPT-2 architecture using PyTorch.
 It implements its own attention blocks, while using off-the-shelf PyTorch components for neural networks/embeddings/optimizers/etc.

 The focus is on simplicity over performance.
 With this in mind, it's made various sacrifices (no GPU support, no